Racelogic: Products

 LabSat 3 GNSS simulator gives the ability to record and replay real RF data from up to three satellite systems (GPS, GLONASS and BeiDou) simultaneously.
-LabSat also integrates seamlessly with the Video VBOX to record and playback videos, which is tightly synchronised with the GPS data, allowing you to see the exact conditions experienced during the GPS recording.
+LabSat also integrates with the Video VBOX to record and playback videos, which is synchronised with the GPS data, allowing the user to see the exact conditions experienced during the GPS recording.
 LabSat recording works with almost any kind of GNSS, including survey grade engines.
-With high fidelity 2 or 4 bit sampling, LabSat is ideal for testing GPS receiver sensitivity.
+With high fidelity 2 or 4 bit sampling, LabSat is intended for testing GPS receiver sensitivity.

 LabSat 3 Wideband is a GPS simulator with a 56 MHz bandwidth, allowing multiple GNSS signals to be recorded, replayed and simulated.
 Multiple signals from GPS, GLONASS, BeiDou and Galileo can also be simulated using the RACELOGIC SatGen software.

 Performance Box Touch is the successor to the original RACELOGIC PerformanceBox which can be considered to be the first performance meter and became an industry standard.
 Performance Box Touch is a based performance meter with colour touch screen that allows you to measure G-forces, speed, lap & split times, 0-60, 0–100, braking distance and many more.

 VBOX Indoor Positioning System is a UWB and Inertial based position and velocity measurement system designed to be a direct replacement for GPS when testing vehicles indoors.
 It also has uses in other industries where access to GNSS satellites is not possible.
 It is different to most UWB solutions in that the positional accuracy is 2–3 cm with an update rate of 100 Hz.